Puerto Rico faces '4 to 6 months' without power; floods ravage island

-Millions of people in Puerto Rico potentially face up to half a year without power after Hurricane Maria devastated the U.S. territory, according to officials.
+Millions of people across Puerto Rico woke up Thursday to a grim new reality.

+Hurricane Maria, the most powerful storm to hit the U.S. territory in almost a century, ravaged the island, demolishing homes and knocking out all electricity.
+It could take half a year to restore power to the nearly 3.5 million people who live there.

-And although the storm had moved on, the danger remained.
-Intense flooding was reported, particularly in San Juan, where many residential streets looked like rivers.
+The eye of the storm moved offshore overnight, but the danger remained Thursday: Intense flooding was reported, particularly in San Juan, where many residential streets looked like rushing rivers.

+"The San Juan that we knew yesterday is no longer there," Cruz told MSNBC.
+"We're looking at 4 to 6 months without electricity."

+Yennifer Álvarez Jaimes, Gov. Ricardo Rosselló's press secretary, said all power across the economically strained island had been knocked out.

 The National Weather Service issued a flash flood warning for the entire island shortly after 12:30 a.m.
-ET on Thursday.
+ET Thursday.
 Residents were urged to move to higher ground if possible.

-"The San Juan that we knew yesterday is no longer there," Yulín told MSNBC.
-"We're looking at 4 to 6 months without electricity" in Puerto Rico, which is home to nearly 3.5 million people.

-Yennifer Álvarez Jaimes, Gov. Ricardo Rosselló's press secretary, said all power across the island was knocked out.

-On Thursday, residents woke up to scenes of havoc left in the aftermath of the strongest hurricane to hit Puerto Rico in nearly 90 years.

-Uprooted trees and widespread flooding blocked many highways and streets across the island, creating a maze that forced drivers to go against traffic.
+The storm, with its fierce winds and heavy rain, toppled trees, shattered windows, and ripped roofs and doors off homes.
+Widespread flooding blocked many highways and streets across the island Thursday, creating a maze that forced drivers to go against traffic.

 San Juan resident Heidi Roque, 21, told NBC News her home was left with shattered windows, damaged fences and broken doors.